Alkerg/YoutubeDownloader/README.md

 # YoutubeDownloader
-An python application that can download videos from youtube with a simple UI.
+A python application that can download videos from youtube with a simple UI.